 Not only did they have brothels, but they had paintings on the walls to indicate each lady’s, shall we say, particular specialties.
 The ancient Romans certainly weren’t prudish, but the people who uncovered the paintings centuries later were.
 So the brothel walls were covered up again for many years to protect those with delicate sensibilities.
 The Romans loved bawdy humor, graphic graffitti, and erotic art, but changing standards of morality in the 1800s forced the museums to lock this kind of art away into a Secret Cabinet.
 Metal cabinets were built over art at Pompeii deemed to be erotic or pornographic, and was only opened to men for an additional fee.
 (Women weren’t allowed to view them at all).
 This became an early form of peep show.
 The cabinets were opened and closed again to the public several times throughout the years, but were finally opened permanently at the Naples National Archaeological Museum in 2005 in a separate room.

-One of the many things that I loved about Pompeii was realizing how little people have changed in 2,000 years.
+eruption of Vesuvius One of the many things that I loved about Pompeii was realizing how little people have changed in 2,000 years.
 Take this floor mosaic for example, an early welcome mat:

 Cave Canem, or “Beware of Dog.”
 How fun is that?

 Oh, how I adore him!
 Just the slightly crazed look in his eyes, his wild untamed curls, his wacky dancing pose.
 He just makes me smile.
 When I talked about the statue in my presentation, I made a side comment to the class that “he kind of looks like some of the guys I’ve met at the bar.”
 To which my professor replied dryly, “perhaps you should frequent a different establishment.”

 As a side note, this isn’t the original statue, only a replica.
-The original was moved to the Naples National Archaeological Museum.
+The original was also moved to the Naples National Archaeological Museum.
 But you know what?
-If I didn’t know better it wouldn’t have mattered, I was perfectly overjoyed at seeing the replica at the original site and that was good enough for me.
+If I didn’t know better it wouldn’t have mattered.
+I was perfectly overjoyed at seeing the replica at the original site and that was good enough for me.

 At least a dozen buildings at this UNESCO World Heritage site have fallen in the past four years.
-This is another reason only 1/3 has been excavated: if they can’t preserve what’s already been exposed, how can they continue to dig and leave more buildings open to the elements?
+This is another reason only 1/3 of the city has been excavated: if they can’t preserve what’s already been exposed, how can they continue to dig and leave more buildings open to the elements?

 Haggling is expected in the markets in Italy.
 I learned this quickly, because when I asked a vendor the price of one of his statues, he said 15 Euros.
 At which point I hesitated, only for a split second, but before I could squeal, “SOLD!” he waved his hand and said “Ok, 10 Euros.
 But only for you.”
 I don’t normally enjoy haggling, and that had been my first experience ever with it.
 Really, that’s all it took?
 It was like he wasn’t even trying.
 Be aware though, it’s usually not that easy and you’ll probably have to go back and forth a few times to get the price you want.

-How Long to Stay: Several hours, even half a day and you probably still won’t see everything.
-We spent a few hours there and felt like we missed a lot.
-But also, after a while you get a bit ruined-out, and everything starts to look the same.
-So aim to see the highlights and most spectacular frescoes and paintings first if you can, and then take time to just wander the streets at your own pace until you reach your own “ruin threshold.”
+You can easily spend several hours here, even half a day, and you probably still won’t see everything.
+We spent about four hours at Pompeii and felt like we missed a lot.
+But, after a while you might get a bit “ruined-out”, and everything starts to look the same.
+So aim to see the highlights and most spectacular frescoes and paintings first if you can, and then take time to just wander the ancient streets at your own pace until you reach your own “ruin threshold.”